 Known for its inexpensive set of basic subscription options, Sling’s reputation as a trailblazer has since been overshadowed by a deluge of competition.
-Despite that — plus risky corporate strategy that could have alienated customers with a price increase of 20% and petty contractual disputes — Sling TV remains one of the best values for cord-cutters.
+But even with recent price increases that have brought it within $15 per month of some of these expensive options, Sling TV remains one of the best values for cord-cutters.
 To help simplify everything Sling has to offer, we put together a comprehensive, hands-on evaluation so you can see if it’s right for you.
-From packages to features to add-ons, here’s what you need to know.
+From packages to features to add-ons, here’s your guide to Sling TV.

-Dish Network would still be happy to sell you 250 channels for $85 per month, and it doesn’t intend Sling TV to replace full-blown satellite service or cable.
-Instead, it hopes to meet the needs of cord-cutters (those who quit cable) or “cord nevers” (those who never had it), who can’t get everything they want from traditional streaming sites like Netflix, Amazon.
-That’s what makes Sling TV’s inclusion of sports networks like ESPN and NFL Network so attractive — livestreamed sports are hard to come by outside of a contract.
+Dish Network would still be happy to sell you 250 channels for $85 per month, and it doesn’t intend for Sling TV to replace full-blown satellite service or cable.
+Instead, it hopes to meet the needs of cord-cutters (those who quit cable) or cord-nevers (those who never had it), who can’t get everything they want from traditional streaming sites like Netflix and Amazon.
+That’s what makes Sling TV’s inclusion of sports networks like ESPN and NFL Network so attractive — live-streamed sports are hard to come by outside of a contract.
 They’re even harder to come by without paying if you don’t own a digital antenna, but you now have many competing options to help you keep up.

 Sling TV’s selection of channels was lean to start, but it is regularly being beefed up, and the channels it does offer (listed below) are fairly popular.
 The service also offers video-on-demand from a handful of the channels it offers, as well as movie rentals.
-Best of all, Sling TV requires no signup fee, no contract, and you can test it out with a one-week free trial before fully diving in.
+Best of all, Sling TV requires no signup fee and no contract.
 One big change in recent months is the removal of the Broadcast Extra add-on, which included ABC and Univision, both of which account for a large chunk of American programming.

-Below, you’ll find charts for each of the base Sling TV channel packages, followed by a listing of the channels included in add-on packages starting at $5.
+Below, you’ll find charts for each of the base Sling TV channel packages, followed by a listing of the channels included in add-on packages starting at $6.
 The number of available channels for each package has grown and changed over time and is likely to continue expanding and changing into the future, but our guide is regularly updated as things change.
-Listings here are up-to-date as of February 2020.
-Note that while Sling has announced Big Ten Network, it isn’t yet available as of this writing.
-Expect the service to launch ahead of the kickoff of the 2020-2021 college football season (if it even happens).
+Listings here are up to date as of June 2021.

-A quick glance at the above listings shows major differences in the list of channels included with each of the package options.
+A quick glance at the above listings shows major differences in the list of channels included with each package option.
 Sling Orange includes multiple sports channels, most notably a suite of ESPN channels including ESPN, ESPN 2, and ESPN 3.
-Sling Blue, on the other hand, drops the sports but adds in networks like FX, and Discovery, plus Fox and NBC in select markets.
+Sling Blue, on the other hand, drops the sports but adds in networks like FX and Discovery, plus Fox and NBC in select markets.
 Each package can be upgraded with a Sports Extra add-on, but each add-on is different.
-The Sports Extra add-on for Orange costs $5 per month and includes football, baseball, basketball & hockey coverage on ESPNU, ESPNews, SEC Network, NHL Network, and, NBA TV.
+The Sports Extra add-on for Sling Orange subscribers costs $5 per month and includes football, baseball, basketball, and hockey coverage on ESPNU, ESPNews, SEC Network, NHL Network, and NBA TV.
 Meanwhile, the Sports Extra add-on for Blue costs $10 per month, giving you access to NHL Network and NBA TV, but also NFL RedZone, a virtual must-have for football fans.

-Included in $45 per month Sling Orange and Blue package
+Included in the $50-per-month Sling Orange and Blue package

-To bolster your channel list, Sling TV offers several add-on packs, most of which include multiple channels.
-These cost $5 to $10 per month, though some premium add-ons like Showtime are a bit more expensive.
+Sling TV offers several add-on packs to bolster your channel list, most of which include multiple stations.
+These cost $6 to $11 per month, though some premium add-ons like Showtime are a bit more expensive.
 Below are all of the packages currently available.
-Keep in mind that some packages differ depending on which color of Sling TV you choose, though if you subscribe to both Orange and Blue, every channel from each package will be available.
+Remember that some packages differ depending on which color of Sling TV you choose, though if you subscribe to both Orange and Blue, every channel from each package will be available.
 Some channels are truly à la carte, as you can subscribe to them without a base Sling TV package.

 It’s also important to state that these packages can update and change from time to time, so be sure to double-check Sling TV’s website.

-Sports Extra (Orange), $10 per month: NBA TV, ESPN SEC, ESPN SEC+, PAC 12 Network, ESPNU, ESPNews, NHL Network, BeIN Sports, ESPN Goal Line, Stadium, ESPN Bases loaded, Outside TV, and Tennis Channel, Longhorn Network, ACC Network
+Sports Extra (Orange), $11 per month: NBA TV, ESPN SEC, ESPN SEC+, PAC 12 Network, ESPNU, ESPNews, NHL Network, BeIN Sports, MLB Network, MLB Strike Zone, Tennis Channel, Longhorn Network, ACC Network, Outside TV, ACCNX.

-Sports Extra (Blue), $10 per month: RedZone NFL Network, NBA TV, NHL Network, NBC Golf, BeIN Sports, PAC 12 Network, Stadium, Outside TV, Olympic Channel, and Tennis Channel
+Sports Extra (Blue), $11 per month: RedZone NFL Network, NBA TV, NHL Network, MLB Strike Zone, NBC Golf, BeIN Sports, PAC 12 Network, FS2, Olympic Channel, Big Ten Network, Outside TV, Tennis Channel.

-Kids Extra (Blue), $5 per month: Nicktoons, TeenNick, Boomerang, BabyTV, and Duck TV
+Kids Extra (Blue), $6 per month: Nicktoons, TeenNick, Boomerang, BabyTV, Duck TV.

-Lifestyle Extra (Orange), $5 per month: VH1, BET, Cooking Channel, DIY Network, FYI, Hallmark Channel, Hallmark Movies & Mysteries, Hallmark Drama, WE TV, Lifetime Movies, Vibrant Network, ZLiving Network, Afro
+Lifestyle Extra (Orange), $6 per month: VH1, Oxygen, Cooking Channel, DIY Network, FYI, Hallmark Channel, Hallmark Movies & Mysteries, Hallmark Drama, WE TV, Lifetime Movies, ZLiving Network.

-Lifestyle Extra (Blue), $5 per month: VH1, E!, Oxygen, Cooking Channel, DIY Network, FYI, Hallmark Channel, Hallmark Movies & Mysteries, Hallmark Drama, WE TV, Lifetime Movies, Vibrant Network, ZLiving Network, Afro
+Lifestyle Extra (Blue), $6 per month: VH1, Oxygen, Cooking Channel, DIY Network, FYI, Hallmark Channel, Hallmark Movies & Mysteries, Hallmark Drama, WE TV, Lifetime Movies, ZLiving Network.

-Hollywood Extra, $5 per month: Fandor, Reelz, HDNET Movies, Sundance TV, TCM
+Hollywood Extra, $6 per month: Fandor, Reelz, HDNET Movies, Sundance TV, TCM.

-Heartland Extra, $5 per month: World Fishing Network, Sportsman Channel, Outdoor Channel, Ride TV, RFD TV, PixL, Cowboy Channel
+Heartland Extra, $6 per month: World Fishing Network, Sportsman Channel, Outdoor Channel, Ride TV, RFD TV, PixL, Cowboy Channel.

 À la carte add-ons

-CuriosityStream, $6 per month: Includes over 1,500 documentaries on science, tech, nature, and history
+CuriosityStream, $3 per month: Includes over 1,500 documentaries on science, tech, nature, and history.

 Stingray Karaoke, $7 per month: Includes more than 10,000 karaoke songs to choose from, with lyrics displayed on video backgrounds.